browserstate/history.js/README.md

 Is there a working demo?

-> - Sure is, give it a download and navigate to the demo directory in your browser :-)
+- Sure is, give it a download and navigate to the demo directory in your browser :-)
-> - If you are after something a bit more adventurous than a end-user demo, check out the tests.php file - it'll rock your world and show all the vast use cases that History.js supports.
+- If you are after something a bit more adventurous than a end-user demo, open up the tests directory in your browser and editor - it'll rock your world and show all the vast use cases that History.js supports.

 ## Download & Installation